juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Enterprise edition (on-premises) {#enterprise-edition}

 The JuiceFS Web Console is in charge of client authentication and distributing configuration files.
-In an on-premises deployment, the console address won't be [https://juicefs.com/console](https://juicefs.com/console), so it's required to specify the address for JuiceFS Web Console through `envs` field in mount options.
+In an on-premises deployment, the console address won't be [https://juicefs.com/console](https://juicefs.com/console), so it's required to specify the address for JuiceFS Web Console through `envs` field in volume credentials.

 ```yaml {12-13}
 apiVersion: v1